twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 Autoplaying carousels automatically pause while hovered with the mouse, and while keyboard focus is inside them.

+In browsers that support the [Page Visibility API](https://www.w3.org/TR/page-visibility/), the carousel will stop cycling when the webpage is not visible to the user (such as when the browser tab is inactive, or when the browser window is minimized).

 {{< example >}}
 <div id="carouselExampleAutoplaying" class="carousel slide" data-bs-ride="carousel">
   <div class="carousel-inner">